mako-framework/docs/06_security/01_authentication.md

 > Generating a new token will invalidate all active sessions and "remember me" cookies for the user in question.
 You can use the `Authentication::forceLogin` method to log the user back in in the background to keep the experience seamless.

 The `generateActionToken` method allows you to generate a new action token for the user.
-Should be used to activate a user, to validate "forgot password" requests etc.
+Action tokens should be used to activate a user, to validate "forgot password" requests etc.

 ```
 $user->generateActionToken();